 - 1/4 cup white vinegar

 - 1 tablespoon hot sauce add more if preferred

 - 1 tablespoon spice rub see notes section below

 - 1 tablespoon unsalted butter

-- Bring apple cider vinegar, white vinegar, water, maple syrup, Worcestershire sauce and spice rub to a simmer over medium heat.
+- Bring marinade ingredients to a simmer over medium heat for 2 minutes.
 Once rub has dissolved into mixture, add butter and simmer for an additional minute or two.

 - Remove mixture from heat and allow it to cool completely before using.

 - To use, simply draw some of the mixture into the meat injector, and insert into roast in multiple spots.
 Discard any remaining marinade that has come into contact with raw meat.